zouhairkhallaf/Unix_System_Calls_And_Manipulation/README.md

 ##Programs
 ### Program 1

-Creates a file and writes a name in of your choice in it, taking your name as input from the command line.
-It should use the system functions creat() and write().
+Create a file and write sentence of your choice in it, taking your name for example as input from the command line.
+It use the system functions creat() and write().
 For the synopsis of these functions, consult section 2 of the man pages on your system.
-Then, adapt the ./mycp (Check Lecture 1) program from earlier, to copy your newly created file into another file, without the redirect operators.
-To to that, you need to pass the source and the target files as command line arguments to your program.
+I adapt the ./mycp (Check Lecture 1) program.
+The source and the target files are passed as command line arguments to your program.

 **Please check the folder_1 it contains the folowing programs:**